adreasnow/picoharp-phd/README.md

 The module also loads `.txt` files which are the copy-pasted data from the PicoHarp software.
 This is primary way our research group has extracted data in the past, so it makes sense to keep the functionality alive.

+For our friends at the University of Saskatchewan, I've also added `.asc` file loading.

 ## Installation

 ```bash